fabric8io/fabric8/FAQ.md

 fabric8 uses the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.txt).

 #### What is it?
-It’s is an integration platform based on Apache ActiveMQ, Camel, CXF,Karaf, HawtIO and others.
+fabric8 is an integration platform based on Apache ActiveMQ, Apache Camel, Apache CXF, Apache Karaf, Hawtio and others.

 It provides automated configuration and deployment management to help make deployments easy, reproducible, and less human-error prone.

-Take a look [at this blog post](http://www.christianposta.com/blog/?p=376) to see a more detailed treatment
+Take a look [at this blog post](http://www.christianposta.com/blog/?p=376) to see a more detailed treatment.

 #### What does fabric8 do?